kauboy26/transmogrifier/notes.md

 Depending on whether the value to be assigned to is of type STACK TOP, the location to be looked at will change.
 If we are trying to accomplish something like ```mem(1 + 1) = 1 + 1;```, in the end we are trying to do ```mem($1) = $2;```.
 Here, $1 will be found below $2 on the stack.

 ## Note 12
-The purpose of adding variables to the dictionary and so on is just a syntax check.
+The purpose of adding variables to the dictionary (in the parser) and so on is just a syntax check.
 It DOES NOT affect the way the IRMachine executes.

+## Note 13
+The number of variables to be created for a method is known at compilation.
+Therefore, on method set up, all the variables can be created (i.e. space for them can be allocated on the stack).
+This helps with variable-sized arrays because now the size of an array does not affect the location of a variable that is created (initialized) later, since all variables are created in the very beginning.

+## Note 14
+The length of an array is stored in the memory location right before the first element.
+See the "len" method that has been written in a couple of the test cases.

 # Other issues